metatensor/metatrain/docs/src/getting-started/train_yaml_config.rst

 - ``test_set``

-The training set is the data that will be used for model training, the validation set is the data that will be used to track the generalizability of the model during trainingand is used to decide on the best model.
+The training set is the data that will be used for model training, the validation set is the data that will be used to track the generalizability of the model during training and is used to decide on the best model.
 The test set is only used after training and it is used to evaluate the model's performance on an unseen dataset after training.
 Each subsection has the same parameter configuration.
 As an example, the configuration of the training set is as follows: